-A veteran litigator, Stephen has more than 40 years of experience in environmental and employment law at both state and federal statutory regimes, primarily under labor and employee benefits laws in his earlier career and environmental laws over the past 25 years.
-He has represented employers and individuals in class actions and other complex litigation and provided guidance to business executives on policy and operational questions in these practice areas.
-He has argued cases at all levels of the federal judicial system, including the Supreme Court of the United States.
+A veteran litigator, Stephen has more than 40 years of experience in environmental and employment law at both state and federal levels.
+He has represented employers and individuals in class action and other complex litigation, guided business executives on policy and operational questions, and argued cases at all levels of the federal judicial system, including the Supreme Court of the United States.
 Stephen is experienced at successfully employing alternative and creative approaches to conflict resolution.

-Stephen’s pursuit of alternative solutions has been shown, among others, in his frequent use of mediation in environmental disputes, using equitable allocation under CERCLA to enforce wartime indemnity contracts to overcome federal contract immunity under the Antideficiency Act, planning for integration of institutional controls with permitting and planning informational systems to reduce requirements for engineered remedies, fashioning agreements for funding of neighborhood relocation to obtain community support for an in-place remedy, use of historical resources including federal archives to increase contribution from other parties, and marshaling scientific evidence to win summary judgment.
+Stephen pursues creative solutions to address business needs and community concerns, including mediation.
+He has planned for integration of institutional controls with permitting to reduce requirements for engineered remedies.
+He is experienced in fashioning agreements for funding of neighborhood relocation to obtain community support for an in-place remedy, the use of historical resources including federal archives to increase contribution from other parties, and marshaling scientific evidence for cost apportionment and allocation.

 Employment and Employee Benefits Experience